rust-lang/wg-async/rfc-drafts/must_not_await_lint.md

 }
 ```

-When used on a [trait declaration], a [call expression] of an [expression statement] to a function that returns an [impl trait] of that trait and if the value is held across an await point, the lint is violated.
+When used on a [trait declaration], if the value implementing that trait is held across an await point, the lint is violated.

 ```rust
 trait Trait {